nitinkc/nitinkc.github.io/_posts/Java/2021-10-13-Optionals.md

 tags: ['Java']
 ---

+# Optional

+* New class Optional in java.util package.
+* It is a Container to hold at most one value, like Collections and Arrays.
+* To represent a value if its present or absent.
+* Avoids any runtime NullPointerExceptions

+In Streams API, Optional is returned

 ### Keeping an object in case it is null, avoiding ternary operator

 Use of if statement can be avoided using declarative functional way.